 Learning happens in a lot of different places and ways.
 One of the highlights of the Oliview Project is bringing in leaders from the community, region, and state to talk with the young people about their experiences.
 Sometimes it’s about education, nature appreciation, or journalism and telling your own story.
 In the photo above, we were lucky to have Chairman Jack Potter, Jr. of the Redding Rancheria, speak about his youth and evolution into the leader he is, today.
 The kids were struck by the Tribal history he shared, and we discussed it in the garden for days afterwards.
 This kind of personal interaction builds connections and social literacy, supporting community reentry and strengthening our civil discourse.

 Does this sound as amazing to you as it does to us?
-I still get shivers when I write grant applications, celebrating the amazing youth participating in this program, who have overcome so much and are willing to go farther, and trust people they’ve never met to support them in building the future they want and deserve.
+These youth are at the most challenging time in their lives, which is made more challenging by their circumstances.
+We celebrate the amazing youth participating in this program, who have overcome so much and are willing to go farther, and trust people they’ve never met to support them in building the future they want and deserve.

 We are always looking for partners for the Oliview Project!
 You can:

-We can’t build community without YOU.
 Thank you for being a part of this Project, for your care for Oliview Farm, and for the affection you share with us and all members of our community.
 As Wendell Berry says, it all turns on affection.
-In the end, these are the building blocks to a stronger and healthier community.
+In the end, these are the building blocks to a stronger and healthier community, and a better life for these at-promise youth.